dsancin/thesis/README.md

 only_rain.RData contains various object to avoid computing them each time.

-only_rain.html is a non commented overview of the main results (lot of high quality image, cannot be seen directly in github).

 plots.R is the code used to create the plots in the thesis.

 presentazione_lunga_finale.pdf are the slides used for the final presentation.